On this page

-Employment Agencies are private structures (partnerships, corporations, and cooperatives) authorized by the Ministry of Labour and Social Policies to offer services related to labour supply and demand.
+- Employment Agencies are private structures (partnerships, corporations, and cooperatives) authorised by the Ministry of Labour and Social Policies to offer services related to labour supply and demand.
 They deal with: research and selection of personnel, intermediation between demand and supply of labour, supply of labour to companies.

-Based on the type of activities for which they have been authorized, they are divided into Agencies of:
+Based on the type of activities for which they have been authorised, they are divided into Agencies of:

-other authorized operators (e.g. public and private universities, secondary education and training institutions, municipalities, chambers of commerce, employers’ associations and trade unions, bilateral bodies and patronages, non-profit organizations whose purpose is to protect work), can carry out intermediation activities.
+- other authorised operators (e.g. public and private universities, secondary education and training institutions, municipalities, chambers of commerce, employers’ associations and trade unions, bilateral bodies and patronages, non-profit organisations whose purpose is to protect work), can carry out intermediation activities.